Timeline of the Red Sea crisis: 2025

 On 17 April, US airstrikes hit the Ras Isa oil port, killing 80 people and wounding 150 others according to the Houthis.
 The US State Department also accused Chang Guang Satellite Technology Co.
 Ltd., a Chinese commercial satellite image provider, of providing information to the Houthis, in addition to sanctioning International Bank of Yemen and three of its top officials for helping the Houthis evade sanctions.
 Meanwhile, pro-Hoithi media reported that the US also carried out airstrikes on a government complex in the Mukayras district of Al Bayda Governorate.
-Yemeni media also reported airstrikes on Al Sama'a camp in the Arhab district of Sanaa Governorate.